 6. Only need storage for wellies?
 There's a shed for that

 If you don't really have any tools that need dedicated storage, but love muddy welly walks, what you need is not a conventional shed at all, but a specialised welly boot storage shed.
-The Welly Boot Storage from Sue Ryder is very practical, and nice-looking with its painted finish.
+The Welly Boot Storage from Garden Trading is very practical, and nice-looking with its natural finish.
+It also matches the Aldsworth outdoor storage box (number 4 above).